chellerific/javascript-playground/README.md

 # javascript-playground

-A space for studying JavaScript concepts.
+A personal space for studying JavaScript concepts.